The Arvo Pärt Project at St. Vladimir’s Seminary represents:

 The seminary is working with Arvo Pärt and his trusted conductor Tõnu Kaljuste to compile a select repertoire of his compositions.
 These will be performed by the Tallinn Chamber Orchestra and the Estonian Philharmonic Chamber Choir – two world-class ensembles that have extensive experience with the performance and recording of Pärt’s oeuvre.
 Pärt’s current CD release, Adam’s Lament, recorded with these musicians has just won the Grammy award for Best Choral Performance.
 These events will bring Arvo Pärt in person to New York for the first time since 1984.

 Lectures and discussion sessions with Dr. Peter Bouteneff, an SVS faculty member with degrees in music and theology, will detail the spiritual foundations of Pärt’s signature compositional style, deepening the appreciation of the composer’s work.
-These concert/lecture events have the potential to emerge as among the most definitive Arvo Pärt concert happenings.

 Shining a light into previously unexplored depths of Pärt’s work

 2. PUBLICATION PROJECTS

 St. Vladimir’s Seminary is working with Maestro Pärt to distill and explicate the spiritual impetus behind his music and his compositional journey.
 Their interactions will form the heart of publication projects that will shine a light into previously unexplored depths of Pärt’s work.

 A lasting collaborative relationship

 3. ACADEMIC COLLABORATION

-St. Vladimir’s Seminary is working with the International Arvo Pärt Centre to develop a lasting collaborative relationship.
+St. Vladimir’s Seminary is working with the Arvo Pärt Centre to develop a lasting collaborative relationship.
 Read about it on the Centre’s website here.